indexed-finance/dividends/README.md

 The duration of the lock is limited by a configured range, but is set by the user making the deposit.
 The longer the deposit is locked for, the more dividend-bearing tokens will be minted for the user.
 The minimum lock duration will give 1 dividend token for every deposited token, and the maximum duration will give 1 + a configured bonus multiplier (set at deployment) for every locked token.

+In order to withdraw the locked tokens, the user must burn the amount of dividend tokens received when the deposit was made.

 Tokens may be withdrawn early in exchange for an early withdrawal fee.
 The early withdrawal fee is determined by the fraction of the total lock period remaining as well as a configured maximum fee set at deployment.

 ## Configuration